Q: What is a tenancy agreement?

-A: In most cases the Landlord is responsible for repairs either themselves or via their agent.
+A: In most cases the landlord is responsible for repairs either themselves or via their agent.
 If you do damage to the property, you would normally be expected to cover the cost of putting this right.
 If Easy Lettings manages the property, please ensure all maintenance is emailed to us.
 Otherwise, please contact your landlord directly.

 Q: Why do I need a guarantor?

-A: As you are a student you are not in full-time employment therefore your earnings may not be considered quite enough to pay the rent or you may not achieve the appropriate rating set by the referencing agency.
-Do not worry, this is not uncommon – your agent will be able to explain the details.
+A: As you are a student you are not in full-time employment therefore your earnings may not be considered enough to pay the rent or you may not achieve the appropriate rating set by the referencing agency.

 Q: What does a guarantor need to do?

 A: A guarantor normally needs to be referenced in the same way as the applicant.
 They normally need to be employed and a resident in the UK with sufficient earnings to cover your rental commitment.
 The guarantor is responsible for paying any rent arrears if the tenant does not pay and any damages costing more than the deposit.
 Due to the level of financial commitment required, we normally find guarantors are family members rather than friends.

 Q: What if I don’t have a UK guarantor?